 The Memorial Hospital of Carbon County (the Hospital) is a 25-bed critical access hospital located in Rawlins, Wyoming, that provides services to patients who are generally residents of Carbon County.
 The Hospital also operates clinics, adult home care, and ambulance services.
 The Hospital is fiscally dependent upon the County because the Board of Commissioners approves the Hospital's budget (if taxes have been levied), levies taxes (if necessary), appoints the Board of Trustees for the Hospital, and must approve any debt issuances.
 The Hospital is presented as a proprietary fund type.
-The Hospital's financial statements include the accounts of the Memorial Hospital of Carbon County Foundation (the Foundation) which is dedicated to supporting the Hospital mission and focuses efforts on capital equipment and improvements to the Hospital and is a 501(c)(3).
-Although the hospital does not control the timing or amount of receipts from the Foundation, the majority of the Foundation's resources and related income are for the benefit of the Hospital.
-The resources and operations were determined not to be significant to the Hospital and, therefore, the Foundation is not reported as a component unit of the Hospital in the accompanying financial statements.
+The Hospital's financial data is not included in the accompanying financial statements.
 The Hospital does issue separate external financial statements, which can be obtained from the Hospital's administrative offices at 2221 West Elm Street, Rawlins, Wyoming, 82301.